jedrzejkubica/GBA-centrality-C/README.md

 ### Dependencies:
 - None for production.
-- For development you should install "bear", which allows to build a compilation database for LSP (usable by emacs and other IDEs).
-Then call `make` rather than `make all`.
+- For development you could install "bear", which allows to build a compilation database for LSP (usable by emacs and other IDEs).
+Then call `make all` rather than `make`.